-Aboriginal Pathway Program is a one and a half year pathway program that supports students with no previous qualifications for university study.
+Aboriginal Pathway Program is taught over one and a half years and supports students with no previous qualifications for university study.

 The program is open to all people who identify as Aboriginal and Torres Strait Islander and can lead to entry into a university degree at the University of South Australia.